756yang/archlinux-install-shell/README.md

 # archlinux-install-shell
-Archlinux installation script written according to archlinux wiki.
+<br/>Archlinux installation script written according to archlinux wiki.</br>

-first get the archiso from official website.
+<br/>first get the archiso from official website.</br>

-second boot for the archiso and mount storage medium with the scripts.
+<br/>second boot for the archiso and mount storage medium with the scripts.</br>

-third cd the workspace to directory of scripts and run "sh ./archinstall.sh"
+<br/>third cd the workspace to directory of scripts and run "sh ./archinstall.sh"</br>

 any operation will ask you for confirm.